Pretend

 Save Screenplay |

-Select "Export to Fountain..." in the Story Editor menu to bring up a browser and save as a text file.
+Select "Export Fountain Screenplay..." in the Screenplay Editor menu to bring up a browser and save as a text file.
 Also, saving a Pretend project file will include your screenplay for later use.
 Or print out the screenplay as a PDF, although it cannot be reloaded directly in Pretend. |

 Add New Scene |

-In the Story Editor, make sure there is an empty line above, then type in a scene heading starting with “INT.” or “EXT.” (not case sensitive).
+In the Screenplay Editor, make sure there is an empty line above the insertion point, then type in a scene heading starting with “INT.” or “EXT.” (not case sensitive).
 A new scene appears.
 Continue typing the rest of the scene.
 Or right-click on a selected scene in the story navigator panel, then choose Add Scene.
 A new scene appears after the selected scene. |

 Add a Story Group |

 To add a general story group, right-click on a selection and select Add Story Group.
-You can also select Add Story Group from the Story Editor menu at the bottom-left of the navigation panel.
+You can also select Add Story Group from the Screenplay Editor menu at the bottom-left of the navigation panel.
 Generally, you use these as Acts or Sequences to group scenes so just drag the story group to the correct level and rename as something like "Act I".
 Then drag the scenes underneath slightly to the right. |

 Delete Scene (or Story Group) |